survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 );
 ```

 We are also going to need `LaneStore` level implementations for these.
-They can be modeled based what we have seen on `NoteStore` earlier:
+They can be modeled based on what we have seen in `NoteStore` earlier:

 **app/stores/LaneStore.js**